virgo47/dcs-files/saved-game-dcs/Kneeboard/_README.txt

-For folders named X & Y, copy the content to the separate X and Y folders, one for each variant.
+For folders named "X, Y", copy the content to the separate X and Y folders, one for each variant.

+EDIT: See _sources